WUSC’s Response to COVID-19

 WUSC is currently taking the following precautions in response to the health and travel concerns related to COVID-19:

 - We have postponed any new in-person volunteer training and international departures of Canadian volunteers.
-However, we will continue to recruit volunteers and match them to partners and placements.
-Their tentative departure date is now June 2020.

 - We have postponed the selection process for the 2021 – 2022 cohort of the Student Refugee Program in Malawi, Uganda, Kenya, Jordan and Lebanon.
 Shortlisted applicants in these countries will be notified as soon as the selection process is able to resume.